-Unlike the archive sections on other gallery and museum websites, we have opted to use ours as a means to record the subjective experiences had by both invited and uninvited guests in our resource room.
+Unlike the archive sections on other gallery and museum websites, we have opted to use ours as a means to record the subjective experiences had by invited guests in our resource room.
 The invitees often have a direct relationship to some of the materials, perhaps because they have been a committee member, an exhibitor in the gallery, a regular (or irregular) visitor over the years, or because they deposited documentation of their work in the slide-bank.
 They are invited to spend three days in the resource room, and pull out any number of materials they wish, digitise them, and arrange and interpret them in any way they find interesting in this section of the website.
-We are also open to others who we have not invited directly to come and do the same, and anyone who publishes their findings on the website will receive two years free membership.
+You can see these projects by selecting one of the tabs above.

 We have also decided to allow the memories of these encounters to fade over time, so archive projects will only be displayed here for two years, echoing the way that the committee structure of the gallery functions.
 We do this in order that guests feel able to take risks in what material they use and how they choose to interpret it, knowing that their proposal is an asterism to the Transmission programme’s constellations, a temporary and experimental joining together of different artefacts drawn from different times, spaces and registers – extra lines drawn across those historically embedded within the fabric and the psyche of the gallery.